mrw436/HackDuke17-Website/README.md

 ## What it does

--LearnTogether connect parents to a structured learning environment that encourages discussion and community
+LearnTogether connect parents to a structured learning environment that encourages discussion and community.
+Parents can log in with Facebook, input their state and child's grade, and access resources and educational standards for whatever topic their student is learning.
+Users are able to interact with and learn from other parents, building their knowledge together and improving the education of everyne involved.

--Parents are able to better understand from other parents how learning topics like Math is important even though they might not have learned it

 ## How we built it